limone-eth/findcaster/README.md

 ### On-chain data integrations

 We are enriching users' profiles with data about their POAPs, NFTs and token transfers.
-In the future we will add more onchain data sources in the future.
+In the future we will add more onchain data sources.
 We also plan to have a recommendation system based on the data we have so that we can suggest users the best people to connect with.

 ### Tech stack